 2005 was the 15th Anniversary for PG and a special full bodied blend was created.
 A Belicoso Extra was made in 1000 boxes of 15 and quickly sold out.
 In 2006, the blend became a line of 9 sizes, called 15th Anniversary.

 During the blending of the 15th Anniversary PG came across a tantalizing full bodied blend which, after further blending, was released in 2006 in three sizes as the PG Soiree.
 Full bodied and tantalizing, the Soiree is the perfect after dinner cigar.

 In 2010, PG’s 20th Anniversary was celebrated with a Limited Edition cigar (one size (6 x 52) that was made available to the top 25 PG Authorized Dealers.
 This rich tasting cigar covered in a dark and oily wrapper was so successful that very small productions, of different sizes, followed.

 2015 marked the 25th Anniversary and was commemmorated with a ‘fantastic’ cigar according to many of those who have smoked it.
 The 25th Anniversary Connoisseur fits in a place of its own within the PG Gourmet Series at 7.5/10 strength.

-Stories of Garmirian’s travels and experiences will be continued in his follow up publication to the Gourmet Guide currently under development.
+Stories of Garmirian’s travels and experiences will be continued in his follow up publication to the Gourmet Guide – working title: The Road to Cigars, as of 2022, in final stages of development.